 In the past, landlords commenced what is called an “owner use” holdover proceeding as a way to recoup occupied rent-stabilized units, use them as residences for some time and take them off the market, with the eventual goal of raising the rent.
 However, under the new law, landlords can only recoup one “owner use” apartment to use as their primary residence for themselves or their families.

-No more huge rent increase after the landlord performs building improvements
+No more colossal rent increase after the landlord performs building improvements

 Your Rent Regulated Apartment will more than likely remain Regulated permanently